Audrey Wollen

-Audrey Wollen (born 1992, in Los Angeles, CA) is an American writer, critic, and artist.
-Wollen's prose and criticism gained traction on social media while she developed the notion of "Sad Girl Theory": the idea that routines and tropes of female sadness, self-loathing, and abjectness might lead to bodily and emancipatory revolt.
-Wollen has written for The Nation, The New York Review of Books, Artforum, Bookforum, Frieze, and The New York Times, and has exhibited at the Museum of Modern Art Warsaw, the Barischer Kunstverein, and Steve Turner Gallery.
+Audrey Wollen (born 1992, in Los Angeles, CA) is an American writer and artist.
+Wollen's prose and essays gained traction on social media platforms like Tumblr as she developed the idea of "Sad Girl Theory".
+Wollen has written for publications including The Nation, The New York Review of Books, and Artforum.
+Her work has been exhibited at the Museum of Modern Art Warsaw, the Barischer Kunstverein, and Steve Turner Gallery.
 She lives and works in New York.

 Early life and education

 Wollen was born and raised in Los Angeles, California.
-Her mother is writer and artist Leslie Dick and her father is filmmaker Peter Wollen.
+Her mother is writer and artist Leslie Dick and her father is film theorist and filmmaker Peter Wollen.

 Wollen graduated with a BFA from CalArts in 2015 and is working on a PhD at The Graduate Center, CUNY.

-Writing and Art
+Writing and art

-Wollen has reviewed books by novelists Anne Carson, Kate Zambreno, Katherine Anne Porter, Annie Ernaux, and Clarice Lispector and has covered artists Elsie Wright and Frances Griffiths, Amalia Ulman, Richard Prince, Lana del Rey, and Alina Szapocznikow.
+Wollen has reviewed books by novelists such as Anne Carson, Kate Zambreno, and Katherine Anne Porter and has covered artists Elsie Wright and Frances Griffiths, Amalia Ulman, Richard Prince, Lana del Rey, and Alina Szapocznikow.